Ana-Catarina-Basilio/4CodeGirls_Final_Act/README.md

 ## Introduction

-Winter Wonder Map is an interactive map that allows users to explore and book curated events during the festive season in London.
+Winter WonderMap is an interactive map that allows users to explore and book curated events during the festive season in London.
 The project started with the idea of creating a fictional winter wonderland and evolved into a practical solution focused on the city's real events.

 ## Features